Order Routing and Payment for Order Flow Disclosures

 Order Handling Disclosure:

-SEC Section 606(b)(3) provides that, upon request, Ally Invest Securities disclose within seven business days to each client that places one or more orders in NMS stocks a report identifying certain details regarding that client’s orders, specifically: (i) the identity of the venue to which the client’s orders were routed for execution in the six months prior to the request; (ii) whether the orders were directed orders or non-directed orders; and (iii) the time of the transactions, if any, that resulted from such orders.
-If you would like to receive SEC Rule 606(b)(3) information related to the orders you placed at Ally Invest Securities, please contact Ally Invest Customer Service and request a SEC Rule 606(b)(3) report at Support@invest.ally.com
+SEC Rule 606(b)(3) requires that, upon request, Ally Invest Securities disclose within seven business days to each client that places one or more orders in NMS stocks a report identifying certain details regarding that client’s orders, specifically: (i) the identity of the venue to which the client’s orders were routed for execution in the six months prior to the request; (ii) whether the orders were directed orders or non-directed orders; and (iii) the time of the transactions, if any, that resulted from such orders.
+If you would like to receive SEC Rule 606(b)(3) information related to the orders you placed at Ally Invest Securities, contact Ally Invest Customer Service and request a SEC Rule 606(b)(3) report at Support@invest.ally.com.